barry4356/python_anywhere/applications/aof_interactive_map/Markdowns/Shipwrecked.md

 # Shipwrecked
 ## Overview
 Characters find themselves shipwrecked on an uncharted island.
-Seeing a village in the woods, they set off towards it.
+Seeing lights from a town in the woods, they set off towards it.
 Attacked by zombies and zombie dogs, they scramble to find a place to hide, after picking up a strange artifact...
 ## Quest Report
 | Player | Character | XP | GP | Survived |
 | --- | --- | --- | --- | --- |